NewsLocal News

 "I didn't think anything was ever going to come of it in my lifetime.
 I'm 71 years old.
 I didn't think anything was going to come of it, but I would be nice if the world knew what happened," said Penny.

-Solomon-Simmons said the DOJ has until the end of the year to gather evidence.
-If you have any information that should be brought to their attention, email doj@justiceforgreenwood.Org.
+Solomon-Simmons said the DOJ has until the end of the year to gather evidence they want anyone with information that should be brought to their attention to email doj@justiceforgreenwood.org.

 Watch the full presser: